privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 Everything that follows — the identifier technologies, the ETSI standards, the trust levels — is that one question, made mechanical.

+## Trust by scheme: how IRMA answers it today

+The IRMA side of Yivi has always had an answer to this question, and a strict one: **schemes**.
+An IRMA wallet only accepts credentials from issuers registered in the IRMA scheme — a signed registry, curated by Yivi, that names every issuer, the credentials it may issue, and the keys it signs with.
+An issuer outside the scheme cannot issue at all.
+Verifiers live in a second registry, the **requestor scheme**: a registered verifier greets you with its vetted name and logo, while an unregistered one gets [a warning screen](https://docs.yivi.app/blog/2025-trusted-verifer) telling you to be careful.
+Trust, in the IRMA world, is a curated list with Yivi holding the pen.

+That model works because IRMA is one ecosystem with one operator: every party can reasonably be asked to register with Yivi, so the vouching question always has one of two answers — Yivi does, or nobody does.

+The EUDI wallet world is not like that.
+Under the **OpenID4VC** family of standards — OpenID4VCI for issuance, OpenID4VP for disclosure — the wallet meets issuers and verifiers that never signed up with Yivi and never will: parties from other ecosystems, other countries, other trust domains, authenticating with the technologies of the open world.
+The rest of this post is about how the wallet sizes *them* up.

 ## The ways a party can prove who it is

 When an issuer or verifier connects to the Yivi wallet over the OpenID stack, it authenticates in one of a handful of ways.
 They differ enormously in what they actually prove.